maxim-puchkov/SDN-Routing/README.md

 ## Installation Guide

-Clone this repository or download archived source code.

-	git clone git@csil-git1.cs.surrey.sfu.ca:471-project-6/sdn-routing.git

 Start Mininet virtual machine and login.
 For example,

-	ssh -Y mininet@192.168.56.3
+	$ ssh -Y mininet@192.168.56.3

+Clone this repository or download archived source code on your computer.

+	$ git clone git@csil-git1.cs.surrey.sfu.ca:471-project-6/sdn-routing.git

-In the project's main directory _(renamed to SDNetwork)_, run the `instalnet.sh` script.
-It will copy all local files in SDNetwork folder to the VM's home directory and install both **TestNet** and **LSRouting** modules.
-You can specify the IP address of the VM: `installnet.sh <IP>` (default = 192.168.56.3).
+__From the same folder__, run the `install.sh` script.
+You can specify the IP address of the VM: `install.sh <IP>` (default = 192.168.56.3) if necessary.

-	cd SDNetwork
-	./installnet.sh
+	./sdn-routing/install.sh
+	./sdn-routing/install.sh 192.168.56.3

+The script will copy all local files in SDNetwork folder to the VM's home directory.
+Then **TestNet** and **LSRouting** Python modules will be remotely setup

+	Installed /usr/local/lib/python2.7/dist-packages/TestNet-1.0-py2.7.egg
+	Installed /usr/local/lib/python2.7/dist-packages/LSRouting-1.0-py2.7.egg

+When the sc

 	All components were successfully installed
 	Installed SDNetwork packages:
 		TestNet: Create and test simulated SDNs
 		Routing: Compute least-cost paths in a simulated SDN

 	Now you can create test networks by running:
-		~/SDNetwork/run.py: create a test network (run as root).
+		~/sdn-routing/run.py: create a test network (run as root).

 You can verify installation by listing the contents of home directory.
 Installed SDNetwork directory will appear there.